 Effectively protecting resources from the modern-day threat landscape means more than just a strong password.
 While that’s still important no doubt, as the statistic above points out nearly a third of organizations will experience at least one authorized user falling victim to a phishing attack.
 This means that regardless of the relative strength of the affected user’s password or which password policies are implemented to limit password weakness – neither of these practices will do anything to prevent unauthorized access if the user simply hands over their credentials.

-To address this in addition to other security challenges affecting access management and user authentication, IAM solutions must work with security.
+To address this in addition to other security challenges affecting access management and user authentication, identity and and access management solutions must work with security.
 After all, it makes sense that management and security workflows – both working toward keeping organizational resources secured – should draft off the same infrastructure, doesn’t it?

 Jamf Connect is a perfect example of how this interconnectivity between IAM and security works to not only secure authentication, but also continually access resources securely by ensuring that workflows are consistent and in alignment with everything else a user interacts with, regardless of the device.